JennyLu2004/olympics_EDA_SQL/README.md

 These are 4 out of the 20 exploratory findings that I did for this project.

 This project was my first EDA project using SQL.
-It had allowed me to apply what I learned about SQL into practice.
+It had allowed me to apply what I learned into practice.

 My biggest takeaway from it is the importance of CTEs (Common Table Expression).
 Without them, I would not be able to write complex commands and gain insights into the dataset.